Blockades on Canada-US border continue as protests swell

 “Completely unacceptable,” Lawrence MacAulay, Canada's veterans affairs minister, tweeted.
 “This behavior is disappointing and I'm calling on protesters to respect our monuments.”

 On the other side of the country, protesters disrupted operations at another border crossing between Surrey, British Columbia, and Blaine, Washington, but officials said it was not blocked.
-Two border crossings, in Alberta and in Manitoba, remained shut down as well.
+A border crossings in Alberta remained shut down as well.

 While the protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions, many of Canada's public health measures, such as mask rules and vaccine passports for getting into restaurants and theaters, are already falling away as the omicron surge levels off.